 2 medium carrots, diced

 2 cups cooked kidney beans (or 1 15 oz. can, drained)

 2 cups cooked whole-grain elbow (or other small) pasta (about 1 ½ cups dry)

 1. In a large soup pot, sauté the fresh fennel and onion in a couple tablespoons of water for about 5 minutes (adding water as needed so as not to stick), until tender and fragrant.
 Add the garlic, fennel seed, and red pepper flakes (along with any of the remaining water), and sauté for another 2 minutes.

 2. Add the water, chopped or diced tomatoes, potatoes, carrots, mushrooms, zucchini, and beans; stir well and cook on medium-low heat until the potatoes and carrots are tender, about 30 minutes (stirring occasionally).

-3. Add the basil (or tarragon) and parsley, and stir; add the cooked pasta, and simmer on low for 5 to 10 minutes.
+3. Add the basil and parsley, and stir; add the cooked pasta, and simmer on low for 5 to 10 minutes.
 Serve hot.